rampadc/rampadc/README.md

 ---

-I'm a cloud engineer.
-My favourite platform for deployment is OpenShift.
+I'm a product owner.
+My favourite platform for deployment is Red Hat OpenShift.
 Its UX for devs is Amazing ⚡️!
-I code in Swift, Javascript (and Typescript), Python and, when I have to, Java.
+I code in Rust 🦀, Typescript, Python and lots of YAML.
 In my spare time, I like to read manga and learn new things.

 - 🌏  I live in Sydney, Australia
 - 💬  Ask me about any tech things